Dump truck: Haul truck

 Other major manufacturers of haul trucks include SANY, XCMG, Hitachi, Komatsu, DAC, Terex, and BelAZ.

 Articulated hauler

 An articulated dumper is an all-wheel-drive, off-road dump truck.
 It has a hinge between the cab and the dump box but is distinct from a semi-trailer truck in that the power unit is a permanent fixture, not a separable vehicle.
 Steering is accomplished via hydraulic cylinders that pivot the entire tractor in relation to the trailer, rather than rack and pinion steering on the front axle as in a conventional dump truck.
 By this way of steering, the trailer's wheels follow the same path as the front wheels.
 Together with all-wheel drive and low center of gravity, it is highly adaptable to rough terrain.
 Major manufacturers include Volvo CE, Terex, John Deere, and Caterpillar.

+In 2025, Volvo Construction Equipment introduced the world’s first electric articulated haulers, the Volvo CE A40e and A45e, marking a significant step toward electrification in heavy-duty earthmoving equipment.

 U-shaped dump truck

 U-shaped dump trucks, also known as tub-body trucks, is used to transport construction waste, it is made of high-strength super wear-resistant special steel plate directly bent, and has the characteristics of impact resistance, alternating stress resistance, corrosion resistance and so on.